 This site has been designed and built in The Bat Shed

 Musical Talent Faryl Smith

-In 2009 Faryl was privileged to be able to sing with the greats including the legendary Jose Carreras at the Hampton Court Festival where she performed a duet and has also shared a stage with Placido Domingo at the 2009 Classical Brit Awards.
-Faryl sang at the 2009 FA Cup Final in front of around 400 million television viewers worldwide.
+Faryl was privileged to perform with Jose Carreras at Hampton Court Palace and has also shared a stage with Placido Domingo, Jonas Kaufmann and Angela Gheorghiu performing at the 2009 Classical Brit Awards.

 In 2010 Faryl was nominated for a Classical Brit Award in both categories for Best Album and Young Performer, the youngest ever performer to be nominated for two classical awards.
 Faryl was also awarded a Silver Clef Nordoff Robbins Classical award, the youngest ever to be awarded.
 Faryl’s achievements encouraged many young people to appreciate classical music.
 She was then invited to the Royal Academy of Music by Gareth Malone to help inspire children to learn more about classical music, which was aired on BBC 2.

 Faryl is an ambassador for The Llangollen International Eisteddfod, Beryl Thyer Memorial Africa Trust and Abigail's Footsteps charity.
 She has also worked with many charitable organisations, including Great Ormond Street Hospital, Help the Heroes, The Sick Children’s Trust, Asthma UK, Teenage Cancer Trust, Barnardo's Children’s Charity, Cervical Cancer Research UK, Nordoff Robbins Music Therapy, and Macmillan Cancer Support.